History of U.S. foreign policy, 1776–1801: Economy and trade in the 1780s

 A brief economic recession followed the war, but prosperity returned by 1786.
 Trade with Britain resumed, and the volume of British imports after the war matched the volume from before the war, but exports fell precipitously.
-Adams, serving as the ambassador to Britain, called for a retaliatory tariff in order to force the British to negotiate a commercial treaty, particularly regarding access to Caribbean markets.
+Adams, serving as the ambassador to Britain, called for a retaliatory tariff in order to force the British to negotiate a commercial treaty, particularly regarding access to markets in the British West Indies.
 However, Congress lacked the power to regulate foreign commerce or compel the states to follow a unified trade policy, and Britain proved unwilling to negotiate.
 While trade with the British did not fully recover, the U.S. expanded trade with France, the Netherlands, Portugal, and other European countries.
 Despite these good economic conditions, many traders complained of the high duties imposed by each state, which served to restrain interstate trade.
 Many creditors also suffered from the failure of domestic governments to repay debts incurred during the war.
 Though the 1780s saw moderate economic growth, many experienced economic anxiety, and Congress received much of the blame for failing to foster a stronger economy.